mnot/I-D/uri-get-off-my-lawn/draft.md

 conventions are mandated by a party other than the owner, however, it can have several potentially detrimental effects:

-* Collisions - As more conventions for URI structure become standardized, it becomes more likely that there will be collisions between such conventions (especially considering that servers, applications and individual deployments will have their own conventions).
+* Collisions - As more ad hoc conventions for URI structure become standardized, it becomes more likely that there will be collisions between them (especially considering that servers, applications and individual deployments will have their own conventions).

 * Dilution - When the information added to a URI is ephemeral, this dilutes its utility by reducing